mohamed-atallah/mohamed-atallah/README.md

 ## About Me

 Experienced Software Tester with a passion for ensuring quality and reliability in software products.
 Skilled in manual and automated testing methodologies, test planning, and defect tracking.
-Strong attention to detail and ability to collaborate effectively with cross-functional teams to deliver high-quality software.
+I have a strong attention to detail and the ability to collaborate effectively with cross-functional teams to deliver high-quality software.

 ## Skills